-Just after graduation, Keisuke started his career as government official for the Ministry of Finance (MOF) since 1999.
-He mainly worked in the division of international finance and development policy.
-He also worked in Fukuoka as Examiner of Fukuoka Regional Taxation Bureau and in New York as vice council & financial attache at Consulate General of Japan in New York.
+Just after graduating from university, Keisuke started his career as a government official for the Ministry of Finance (MOF).
+At MOF, he mainly worked in the International Finance Division and the Development Policy Division.
+He also worked as an Examiner of Fukuoka Regional Taxation Bureau in Fukuoka, Japan.

 On the morning of September 11th, 2001, Keisuke was living in Pentagon City, Virginia.
 During this time, he was a visiting fellow at Georgetown University’s Walsh School of Foreign Service.